Joseph Henrich

-Joseph Henrich (born 1968) is an American professor of human evolutionary biology at Harvard University.
+Joseph Henrich (born 1968) is an American anthropologist and professor of human evolutionary biology at Harvard University.
 Before arriving at Harvard, Henrich was a professor of psychology and economics at the University of British Columbia.
 He is interested in the question of how humans evolved from "being a relatively unremarkable primate a few million years ago to the most successful species on the globe", and how culture shaped our species' genetic evolution.

 Biography

-Henrich holds bachelor degrees in anthropology and aerospace engineering from the University of Notre Dame, earned in 1991.
+Henrich holds bachelor's degrees in anthropology and aerospace engineering from the University of Notre Dame, earned in 1991.
 From 1991 to 1993, he worked as a Test and Evaluation Systems Engineer for General Electric Aerospace (sold to Martin Marietta in 1993) in Springfield, Virginia.
-In 1995, he earned a master's degree and four years later, a doctorate in anthropology from the University of California at Los Angeles.
+In 1995, he earned a master's degree and, four years later, a doctorate in anthropology from the University of California at Los Angeles.

 From 2002 to 2007, Henrich was on the faculty of Emory University in the Department of Anthropology.
 He became then the Canada Research Chair in Culture, Cognition and Coevolution at the University of British Columbia, where he was a professor in the departments of psychology and economics.
 In 2015, he was named Professor and Chair of the Department of Human Evolutionary Biology at Harvard University.

 Henrich is a recipient of the 2003 Presidential Early Career Award for Scientists and Engineers and the 2022 Hayek Prize.